-Claiming to be ‘bisexual’ seems to be popular at the moment.
-The Bible distinguishes what we desire from what we do, and who we are from what we desire.
+Claiming to be ‘bisexual’ has almost become something that is seen as fashionable.
+However, the Bible distinguishes what we desire from what we do, and who we are from what we desire.

 Estimated reading time: 5 minutes

-Claiming to be ‘bisexual’ seems to be popular at the moment.
-It can mean different things to different people.
+Claiming to be ‘bisexual’ has almost become something that is seen as fashionable.
+However, it can mean different things to different people.
 To some it means being sexually attracted to both sexes.
 To others it means wanting to be or being in a sexual relationship with both sexes.
 Sometimes it is not only a description of desire or action, but also claims a label which determines a certain way of life – marked by a characteristic philosophy or morality, which affirms the right to be bisexual.
+There is also increasing pressure from our culture which seems to hold same-sex relationships up as being more interesting and desirable than heterosexual ones.

 The Bible is so helpful here in putting this into perspective.
 The Bible distinguishes what we desire from what we do, and who we are from what we desire.